allebone/help.omni.af.mil/docs/Mobile/FAQ.md

 ---

-**Q:** I made notes/highlights to publications in GoodReader.
+####Q: I made notes/highlights to publications in GoodReader.
 Will they be lost when I sync?

 **A:** Yes.
-The correct, approved sync settings will overwrite your notes and highlights.
+The correct, approved sync settings for the Aircrew Publications Library (`55_OG`) will overwrite your notes and highlights.

 However, when you make highlights/notes in a file using GoodReader, it may ask if you want to "_...create a seperate copy of the file, and save changes there..._" I you select `create an annotated copy`, GoodReader will create a copy of that file that contains your highlights/notes.

-The problem here is that when a new checklist or publication is released, a sync will overwrite the original file with the new version...and the seperate, annotated copy you created will _not_ be updated.
+The potential issue here is that when a new checklist or publication is released, a sync will overwrite your devivce's original file with the new version from the server...and the seperate, annotated copy you created will _not_ be updated.
 The concern, from a stan/eval perspecive, is that the outdated copy will continue to be used or that duplicate copies could cause confusion.

-It is your responsibility to ensure current and complete publications are used while performing flying duties.
+Ulimately, it is your responsibility to ensure current and complete publications are used while performing flying duties.
 Direct any questions, comments, or concerns to your squadron stan/eval section or OGV.

 ---

-**Q:** An iOS update is available for my device.
+####Q: An iOS update is available for my device.
 Can I update?

 **A:** Yes.
 Please keep you device's software up-to-date.
 Any iOS software update that appears on your device (iOS settings > General > Software Update) is approved and should be applied.